runabol/spring-boot-starter-graphql/README.md

 Subscriptions on the other hand, are publish/subsribe based mechanism: the server published some sort of notifications that clients can subscribe to.

+For example we can let clients know whenever a movie was added:

 ```
 @Component
 public class MovieAddedSubscription implements SubscriptionBuilder {